4x4taco/perception/Perception_report.md

 inliers, coefficients = seg.segment()
 ```

 Using all three code snippets above the final output is shown below.
-These point cloud files were saved locally to the directory I was working in and the image udner manipulation was static.  to verify that my code was working correctly i had to call pcl_viewer from the terminal window to see the effects each of the filters had on the original image.
+These point cloud files were saved locally to the directory I was working in and the image under manipulation was static.  to verify that my code was working correctly I had to call pcl_viewer from the terminal window to see the effects each of the filters had on the original image.

 ### Ex1 extracted outliers

 ![](./pics/extracted_outliers.PNG)

 ### Ex 2
-Exercise two started with  the code developed from exercise 1 and connected it to a subscriber interfaced with a camera in the Gazebo environement and publishes the manipulated point cloud to a topic which can be viewed in in Rviz.
+Exercise two started with the code developed from exercise 1 and connected it to a subscriber interfaced with a camera in the Gazebo environement and publish the manipulated point cloud to a topic which could be viewed in in Rviz.
 Euclidean clustering with k-d trees was used to cluster the point clouds and extract the segmented objects.
 These objects had the point clouds converted to just x y z data removing the color portion of the point cloud.
 A random color generator was then used to display the geometry point clouds with random different colors.

 ### Clustered Point cloud
 ![](./pics/pcl_cluster.PNG)